kcc-nma-art258/assignments/week-1/README.md

 - Extensibility/plugins for additional functionality
 - Theming

-Along with the above features, Atom also includes [integration with Git](http://blog.atom.io/2014/03/13/git-integration.html), allowing users to:
+Along with the above features, Atom also includes [integration with Git](https://atom.io/docs/v1.0.7/using-atom-version-control-in-atom), providing the following additional capabilities:
-- Quickly rewind to the previous commit (`cmd-alt-z`)
+- Quickly rewind to a previous commit (`cmd-alt-z`)
-- Display the a list of all the untracked (new) and modified files in the project (`cmd-shift-b`)
+- Display the list of all the untracked (ie. new) and modified files in the project (`cmd-shift-b`)
 - Edit commit messages (if using Git CLI)
-- Highlight status of our untracked/modified files within the tree-view, gutter and status bar of the Atom interface.
+- Highlight the status of our untracked and modified files within the tree-view, gutter and status bar of the Atom interface.

-Students may use any text editor they would like for this course, however Atom will assist in learning the Git concepts and can be configured to fit any particular workflow.
+Students may use any text editor they prefer for this course, however Atom will assist in learning the Git concepts and can be configured to fit any particular workflow.
+It is recommended to atleast try the editor for the initial few weeks, since it will be used for presenting the exercises and should be easier to follow along with.

 ## Prepros
 [![Prepros Logo](images/prepros/prepros-logo.png)](https://prepros.io/)

 One of the bigger concepts of the semester will be  authoring CSS using [Sass](http://sass-lang.com/).
 Sass (Syntactically Awesome Stylesheets) is a scripting language that preprocesses (ie. compiles in to) CSS.
-Sass extends CSS, providing features that are not yet available like variables, nesting, mixins, and operators to simplify our styling process and make our code more modular, scalable, and maintainable.
+Sass extends CSS, providing features that are not yet available like variables, nesting of rules, mixins/functions, and operators to simplify our styling process and make our code more modular, scalable, and maintainable.

 - [Wikipedia: Sass](https://en.wikipedia.org/wiki/Sass_(stylesheet_language))

-Since browsers only read CSS in its original form, we need to use a program to compile our written Sass in to CSS.
-Much like Git, Sass is a command-line tool, however there are GUI's, like **[Prepros](https://prepros.io/)**, available to assist with the process.
+Since browsers only read CSS in its original syntax, we need to use a program to compile our written Sass in to CSS so be served up to the browser.
+Similar to Git and other front-end tools, Sass was built as a command-line utility.
+In this course, we'll be using **[Prepros](https://prepros.io/)**, a third-party graphical user-interface (GUI) for CSS preprocessing, to assist us.

-Along with CSS preprocessing, Prepros will also help out in other aspects of our web development cycle, including:
+Along with Sass compiling, Prepros will also help out in other aspects of our web development build cycle, including:

 - CSS prefixing
 - Browser refresh & behavior synchronization